agalea91/tech-conferences/tech-conferences/pycascades-2019/README.md

 ### Ania Kapuścińska: Lint your code responsibly!

-Snoozer (for me).
-But lots of interesting things that you can do with code linting.
+Lots of interesting things that you can do with code linting.
+The speaker went through a variety of options for linting with python and custom linting.
+If you're into that sort of thing then this would be a great talk to check out.

 ### Maria McKinley: Hunting the bugs